 Neil could feel the heat from his face spread all the way to the tips of his ears.
 He didn't want to be cute.
 He just wanted to make sure his family stayed his family.

 Dan, Allison, and Renee shared a look with one another before Allison uncrossed her legs and joined the other two girls on the couch.
-They leveled Neil with an amused look.

 Dan opened her mouth to say something, but a giggle came out instead.
 Renee pursed her lips in a poor attempt to hide her smile.
 Allison was the only one fit enough to say.